 Strong passwords are one of the easiest, most effective, and least expensive measures you can take to protect your personal data.
 A strong password will take a mix of letters, numbers and special characters, and nothing that can easily be guessed, like your birthday or name.
 In addition to making your accounts more secure, reusing passwords increases your potential risk if a breach occurs on one of them.

 Password managers are great tools for making this easier.
 They can produce strong passwords, store them safely and give access only to you.
-If you count on a password manager, you can forget all of the login information and reduce your vulnerability to unauthorized access considerably.
+If you use a password manager, you can forget all your login credentials and significantly reduce your risk of unauthorized access.

 Be Cautious With Public Wi-Fi

 Consider public Wi-Fi networks like those you use in a café, at the airport, or in a hotel.
-The same hackers can steal data from unsecured networks, jeopardizing your personal information, bank details and emails.
+The same hackers can steal data from unsecured networks, jeopardizing your personal information, bank details, and emails.
 A VPN is one of the best ways to protect your personal information.
-With a VPN, your internet connection is encrypted, making your online activity private and more difficult for hackers to track.
-It will also hide your IP address, giving you the ability to unblock content that might be region-blocked in some regions.
+With a VPN, your internet connection is encrypted, keeping your online activity private and harder for hackers to track.
+It will also hide your IP address, allowing you to unblock content that may be region-restricted.

 By the way, it’s important to point out that a VPN works on any internet connection, regardless of whether it’s wired, Wi-Fi or cellular, so you don’t have to worry about being targeted on public Wi-Fi (and even if you utilize cellular data exclusively, you’re still shielded).
 But note: to the best of your ability, do not conduct sensitive transactions over public